joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5992607/2024/12/13/marshon-lattimore-commanders-debut-saints/

 **Wild claim Travis Dermott off waivers after placing Jake Middleton on LTIR**\
 `Dermott has no points and is minus-3 in 10 games this season.
-Middleton broke a finger blocking a shot Thursday, according to sources.`\
+Middleton broke a finger blocking a shot Thursday, league sources said.`\
 https://nytimes.com/athletic/5992773/2024/12/13/wild-travis-dermott-jake-middleton-ltir/

 **10 Songs That Explain My Year**\